Key Accomplishments Marching Towards the Future

 • Worked to reduce crime by investing in community violence interruption through the Relentless Interrupters Serving Everyone (RISE) Program, which connects people at risk of committing violent crimes with services like mental health counseling, substance use treatment, employment, and support to exit gangs, while working with community leaders to identify ongoing conflicts and using mediation techniques to resolve them peacefully.
 This program has performed 13,114 engagements to foster meaningful relationships with high-risk residents since March 2022, saving an estimated $52M in crimes prevented.

-• Reduced the misdemeanor court backlog by 71.3% and the felony court backlog by 68.3% as of December 2024 by:
+• Reduced the misdemeanor court backlog by 77% and the felony court backlog by 73% as of September 2025 by:

 • Adding numerous associate judges and visiting judges to assist the 29 Criminal District Courts and 16 County Criminal Courts at Law to process more cases simultaneously.